somewhatlurker/DivaSound/readme.md

-DivaSound is a replacement audio output for Project DIVA Arcade Future Tone.
+DivaSound is a replacement audio output for Project DIVA Arcade Future Tone 7.10

 **Why?**
 The original WASAPI output used by the game only supports exclusive mode, and